For Externship Sites

 - Complete online curriculum and program with textbooks and supporting information technology

-- Preceptor training program, with guidance for teaching and measuring specific skills
+- Preceptor training program, with guidance for practicing and measuring specific clinical skills

-- Support for externship site leader and preceptors
+- Support for externship site program coordinator, skills coach, and preceptors

 - Manage all enrollment, grading, certification and grievance issues